 The Project Area includes a 40.3-acre portion of land owned by PG&E as well as additional surrounding areas that could be affected by construction, operation, restoration, and/or decommissioning activities associated with the proposed groundwater remediation activities.
-As shown in Figure 3-2, the lands within the Project Area in California and Arizona continue to be owned and/or managed by a number of government agencies and private entities, including the Havasu National Wildlife Refuge, which is managed by the U.S. Fish and Wildlife Service (USFWS); lands managed by DOI, Bureau of Land Management (BLM); U.S. Bureau of Reclamation (BOR) managed by the BLM; the Burlington Northern Santa Fe Railway (BNSF); California Department of Transportation (Caltrans)-leased land; Arizona Department of Transportation (ADOT); lands owned by the FMIT; lands leased by San Bernardino County (and managed by BLM); and privately owned lands.
+As shown in Figure 3-2, the lands within the Project Area in California and Arizona continue to be owned and/or managed by a number of government agencies and private entities, including the Havasu National Wildlife Refuge, which is managed by the U.S. Fish and Wildlife Service (USFWS); lands managed by U.S. DOI, Bureau of Land Management (BLM); U.S. Bureau of Reclamation (BOR) managed by the BLM; the Burlington Northern Santa Fe Railway (BNSF); California Department of Transportation (Caltrans)-leased land; Arizona Department of Transportation (ADOT); California State Lands Commission (CSLC) lands; lands owned by the FMIT; lands leased by San Bernardino County (leased lands are managed by BLM); and privately owned lands.